 Places to Visit Nearby and Day Trips from Inverness with Kids

-With sandy shores and green space, the Nairn Beach makes for an excellent family outing.
+Nairn Beach makes for an excellent family outing with sandy shores and green space.
 Enjoy one of the many coastal walks and breathtaking views of the Black Isles.
-The beach offers a few facilities including toilets and there are excellent cafe options nearby.
+The beach offers a few facilities, including toilets, and there are excellent cafe options nearby.

 Landmark Forest Adventure Park

-With rope courses, playgrounds and plenty of exhibits, there’s something for every adventure-loving kid at the Landmark Forest Adventure Park.
+There’s something for every adventure-loving kid at the Landmark Forest Adventure Park with rope courses, playgrounds, and plenty of exhibits.
 Easy accessibility and paved pathways make this a great spot for kids to come and play.
 There’s also a cafe at this outdoor adventure park.

 Cawdor Castle & Gardens

 As the grandest fortification in Britain, Fort George is a massive complex on the eastern seaboard.
-With garrisons, artillery defence, and weapons displays, Fort George has lots of things to explore, although it may be more suitable for older children who might be a bit more interested.
+With garrisons, artillery defence, and weapons displays, Fort George has many things to explore, although it may be more suitable for older children who might be more interested.
 Don’t forget to soak up the seaside views too.

 Featuring over 50,000 artefacts about the famous Highlanders, the Highlanders Museum is a must-see stop if you’re in Fort George.
 Spend a few hours browsing the exhibits that showcase an amazing array of Scotland’s most famous military branch.

 The picture-perfect village of Aviemore brings nature to your doorstep.
-With wonderfully cute bed and breakfasts, and access to the Cairngorms, there’s plenty of activities to do and wildlife to see.
+With wonderfully cute bed and breakfasts, and access to the Cairngorms, there are plenty of activities to do and wildlife to see.